-Due to the level of public interest and historical significance of our campaign, a documentary was commissioned to tell the story of Women on Walls and our mission to make women leaders visible.
-In this fascinating programme, we go behind the scenes to reveal the significance of the event, follow the artists at work and capture our own portraits of the subjects themselves, both past and present.
+Due to the level of public interest and historical significance of our campaign, a documentary was commissioned to tell the story of Women on Walls at the Royal Irish Academy.
+In this fascinating programme aired on national TV, we go behind the scenes to reveal the significance of the event, follow the artists at work and capture our own portraits of the subjects themselves, both past and present.

-12 leading women in the sciences and humanities have been chosen in recognition for their achievements and to inspire future generations.
+12 leading women in the sciences and humanities were chosen in recognition for their achievements and to inspire future generations.
 The first four female members of the Royal Irish Academy were pioneers in their respective fields which included mathematical physics, Irish art history, plant viruses and classical Irish literature.
 The group portrait comprises of eight scientists whose areas of expertise include light and solar panels, genetics, human aging, immunology, bio medical engineering among others.
-Find out more about the 8 scientists work here.
+View reflections from our launch event and meet the scientists.

 Read our latest blog posts to find out more about how where the idea came from, how the artists were selected and the impact Women on Walls is having on gender equality and the visibility of women leaders.